asimwe1/rust_chatapp/site/guide/overview.md

 Before Rocket can dispatch requests to a route, the route needs to be _mounted_.
 Mounting a route is like namespacing it.
-Routes are mounted via the `mount` method on a `Rocket` instance.
-Rocket instances can be created with the `ignite()` static method.
+Routes are mounted via the `mount` method on a `Rocket` instance which are themselves created with the `rocket::ignite()` static method.

 The `mount` method takes **1)** a path to namespace a list of routes under, and **2)** a list of route handlers through the `routes!` macro.
 The `routes!` macro ties Rocket's code generation to your application.

-For instance, to mount the `world` route we declared above, we would use the following code:
+For instance, to mount the `world` route we declared above, we can write the
+following:

 ```rust
 rocket::ignite().mount("/hello", routes![world]);
 ```

-Altogether, this creates a new `Rocket` instance via the `ignite` function and mounts the `world` route to the `"/hello"` path.
+This creates a new `Rocket` instance via the `ignite` function and mounts the `world` route to the `"/hello"` path.
 As a result, `GET` requests to the `"/hello/world"` path will be directed to the `world` function.

 ### Namespacing